openvinotoolkit/training_extensions/docs/source/guide/get_started/quick_start_guide/installation.rst

 .. note::

     Currently, only torch==1.13.1 was fully validated, torch==2.x will be supported in the future (Previous versions are not supported due to security issues).
+    Although OSX machines are not fully validated, but you can try with below command.
+Please note multiprocessing and MPS training are not supported yet.

 .. code-block::